does water filter go before or after softener

 SimPure DC5P sediment water filter

 Sediment filters serve as the initial line of defense against larger particles like sand and debris.
 They prevent these contaminants from entering your plumbing system, ensuring cleaner water.
-For optimal performance, place sediment filters before the water softener.
+As a general rule, place sediment filters before the water softener.
 This setup ensures that the softener isn't burdened with sediment, allowing it to focus on addressing water hardness effectively.
 By positioning sediment filters ahead of the softener, you safeguard the softener's components from potential damage caused by debris, prolonging its lifespan and efficiency.

 2. Activated Carbon Filters: After Softener for Purity